steverosky/steverosky/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-Hi there!
 I'm a software developer 😁with a passion for full-stack web development and API deployment, and I specialize in using ASP.NET.<br><br>I'm also a curious learner and have been picking up new skills in node.js and typescript.
 I take pride in writing clean, efficient, and well-documented code.<br><br>In my free time i like watching anime and movies.
 I love to stay active and have some fun🫶🏽.<br><br>If you're interested in collaborating on a project or just want to connect, feel free to reach out to me through email or on my socials.
 I'm always looking for new opportunities to grow and learn as a developer.

 ## 🌐 Socials: